ucdavis/cru-computing/_posts/peaks/2019-02-13-admin-overview.markdown

 [Peaks People](https://computing.caes.ucdavis.edu/faq/peaks/people)

 ## Step 3
 Adding Tags.
-This can be done later, but for tags to be available for other non departmantal admins (Key Master for example) they will have to be added first.
+This can be done later, but for tags to be available for other non departmental admins (Key Master for example) they will have to be added first.
 Tags are useful for filtering items on the individual asset pages.
 For example, you could create a "Student" tag and add that to all the person assets that are students.

 To get to the form to manage your team's tags, you must click menu and then team tags: